HPDE – First Day at the Track

 Stuff to Bring

 You’ll want to bring some creature comforts to the track, such as a camping chair, sun umbrella, and a cooler of water or Gatorade.
 It’s important to remember to take care of yourself as well as you take care of your car during this event.
 Even the slightest bit of dehydration can lead to fuzzy thinking, and you definitely want a clear head on the track.
-The track cafe is generally open to the public, but be prepared with your own snacks, too.
+The track café is open to the public, but be prepared with your own snacks, too.
 It’s important to keep your energy up through the day as there is a lot of new information to process.
+Bring CASH!
+There may or may not be an ATM on site, so be prepared in case last minute items are needed and cards are not accepted.

 You may have heard about the “racing line” on a track.
 The racing line is something you will learn in your first HPDE 1 event with your instructor.
 To learn the line ahead of time, download and study the track map for your event.
 Next, search YouTube by track name for in-car camera views.
 Look for cars similar to your own, driven by experienced drivers.
 Use the map and videos together to get familiar with the circuit.
 Get used to wearing a helmet in your car.